 Longevity substance number 11 - Human Growth Hormone.
 Growth hormone deficiency is a major reason for the decline in immune function and protein synthesis with aging in both muscle and neurologic tissues.
 Injections of synthetic human growth hormone have been used by geriatric physicians to rejuvenate aging men by increasing their muscle mass, strength, flexibility, and coordination.
 Recent studies suggest that growth hormone may be an effective treatment for the Alzheimer's disease and Parkinson's patients.
 Unfortunately, human growth hormone is artificially overpriced.
 The current cost of synthetic human growth hormone ranges from $12,000-225,000 annually, while its cost is $200-300/year.
 FDA restricts its sale in the United States.
 Producing synthetic growth hormone is as inexpensive as to synthesize insulin.
 Without FDA interference, most aging Americans could easily afford injections of growth hormone in an attempt to slow aging.
 The need to inject growth hormone also limits the availability of this highly potent life extension drug.

-Placebo and Nocebo.
-The effects of placebo and nocebo continue to bother my imagination.
-Think about the fact: on average 15% (up to 60% in the case of neurological drugs) respond to a placebo sugar pill as good as to real drugs.
-It means that placebo responders produce in their own bodies natural compounds that are as efficient as real drugs that almost always come with toxic side effects.
-This effect awaits careful attention and fundamental studies.
-I hope they will result in practical use of the placebo effect, at least by a portion of population, which is placebo-responsive.
-I guess, the factor of faith is an important constituent of the effect.
-If you do not trust, a sugar pill will not work.
-However, it is difficult to build a business around the effect of faith.
-We need a genius who will be capable to make money on placebo.
+The effects of placebo and nocebo continue to bother our imagination.
+Think about the fact: on average 15% (in the case of neurological drugs - up to 70%) respond to a placebo sugar pill as good as to a real drug.
+It means that placebo-responders (15% of volunteers) produce in their bodies natural compounds that are as efficient as real drugs.
+Remember, almost always drugs come with toxic side effects.
+Placebo effect awaits careful fundamental studies.
+I hope the studies will result in practical use of the placebo effect, at least by a portion of population, which is placebo-responsive.
+It appears that the factor of faith is an important constituent of the effect.

 Nocebo is an even more powerful effect.
-On average 40% and in certain cases up to 65% of patients experience the nocebo effect.
+40-65% of patients experience the nocebo effect.
 Nocebo is an effect of a sugar pill or harmless treatment that are administered to a patient and the patient is told that the pill is associated with undesirable or harmful side effects.
 The nocebo effect is an adverse reaction experienced by a patient, who receives such harmless therapy, but was told about possible side effects.
-Evidently, subconscious fears and negative expectations that are even more fundamental than trust, produce the effect similar to toxic drug.
+Evidently, subconscious fears and negative expectations that are even more fundamental than belief, produce the effect similar to toxic drug.
 Similar effect is also well-known to medical students who discover in themselves many symptoms of a disease, which they study at the moment.
-This is one more example of our imagination and subconscience at play.
+This is one more example of our subconscience at play.
 Why wouldn’t we try to employ these phenomena for good purposes?

 Low calories longevity - or calorie-restriction diet (without malnutrition ) has been shown to work in a variety of species, including yeast, fish, rodents, and dogs to decelerate the biological aging process, resulting in longer maintenance of youthful health and an increase in both median and maximum life-span.
 The life-extending effect of calorie restriction however is not shown to be universal.
 This effect appear to be related to reduced oxidative stress.
 It is an interesting topic to discuss.

-Night sleep - as we know it plays important role in all aspects of our health.
+Night sleep - As we know it plays important role in all aspects of our health.
 Not surprisingly, there is an important biological role of night sleep at the molecular level.
 Researchers from Columbia University recently discovered a dedicated vessel system and an amazing process, which resembles flushing the toilet.
 The flushing occurs only during our night sleep.
-During the day our brain operates intensely (at least in some of us, and at least sometimes)) and produces a lot of cellular and molecular debris.
+During the day our brain operates intensely and produces a lot of cellular and molecular debris.
 The debris must be flushed out before the next day begins.
 This is one more interesting topic to discuss and to employ for the extension of lifespan.